 Just be prepared for other guitarists to see your amp, and if they dig it, possibly ask you to use it when they go up to jam.
 You can say yes or no to this request.
 But, you’ll probably get asked, so maybe bring an amp you don’t mind sharing as it’s a good way to introduce yourself to the other guitar players in the room.

 When it comes time to choose a guitar amp, bring an amp that’s easy to set up and has a solid clean channel.

-Lastly, make sure it’s “goldilocks” amp, one that’s big enough to be heard over the drums, but not too big that it takes up a chunk of the stage.
-It’s just right.
+Lastly, make sure it’s “Goldilocks” amp, one that’s big enough to be heard over the drums, but not too big that it takes up a chunk of the stage.

 You should also double check that you have a cable, tuner, picks, guitar strap, and other items you’ll need to perform.
-There’s nothing worse than getting up on stage, and then forgetting a cable, or worse a pick.
+There’s nothing worse than getting up on stage, and then forgetting a cable or a pick.

 So do a quick check before leaving the house to make sure you’ve got everything you need…

 It’s more than likely that you’ll be a bit nervous, especially if you’ve never been to a jam session, or it’s a new jam session and you’re going for the first time.

 This is totally normal, and we’ve all been there.